Experiential learning resources for the innovative educator

 3. 21st-Century Skill-Building Resources

 Developing skills and competencies for life is equally as important, if not more important, than gaining content knowledge.
 Content can be Googled.
-The skills to locate information that is not Googleable is more necessary in the 21st-century.
+The skills to locate information that is not Googleable is more necessary in the 21st-century for 21st-century learners.

 4. Resources to Showcase Learning